 SELECTION CRITERIA

-Teams will be evaluated on the contributions for the 2024-2025 academic year:
+Teams will be evaluated on the contributions for the current academic year:

 RECOGNITION